JONPIRES/Memory-Game/README.md

 - Star wars Memory
 -   As the user I want to be able to click on a card and have it flip up
+-   As a user I would like for the cards to make different sounds when there is a match or no match.
+-   As a user I want the theme song of Star Wars to paly when the player clicks on the first card.
 -   After two cards have flipped up.
 I want to be able to compare them
 -   If the two flipped cards do not match, I want them to flip back down.
+-   If the cards match, I want them to spin and dissapear
--   Once I'm able to flip all the cards I want the timmer to stop
+-   Once I'm able to flip all the cards I want the board to reset, and before shuffling all the cards I want them to show up on the board again facing up.
 -   I made it so you can't click on the same card twice
+-   I made buttons that allow you to reset the board and all it's features; and another button that allows you to play with no sound.

 Game Description - Memory Game
 This is a Memory Game. the objective of the game is to be able to match all card pairs on the board.
 I added a timer feature, and when the player clicks on the first card, the timer will start, and in that way the player will know how long it took to finish the game.
 I made it so, when a player is able to match a card, the cards will spin and then disappear out of the board.
 If the player is not able to match the cards, then the cards flip back down.
 For every attempt, that a player makes, the Attempts message gets updated with the number of attempt the player has had so far.